 The relics of the era can still be seen and felt, most notably at the Lisbon Maritime Museum, or the Torre de Belem, where ships once passed on their way to the endless Atlantic, en route to new, unseen parts of the world.
 Today, Lisbon gives an air of relaxed grace; it has undergone considerable economic strain post-GFC, and the feeling here, if not once of financial abundance, is one of renewal, and appreciation for the smaller things.

 On our first night, we dined at a Lisbon food institution: the Cervejaria Ramiro, relishing in the city’s freshest and most succulent seafood, drizzled in garlic and fresh herbs, steaming in skillets, all washed down with endless glasses of crisp Sagres beer, and the obligatory beef sandwich, aka ‘bifana’, which the Portuguese like to call ‘dessert’.
+If you want to explore more of the food scene in Lisbon, take a look at one of these Lisbon food tours – a great way to explore the culinary side of Lisbon.

 The following days were spent wandering blissfully about the city center: the Baixa Chiado district, where the lingering legacy of one of Portugal’s most revered and cherished authors, Fernando Pessoa can still be felt.
 A coffee and cake at Café A Brasiliera, one of Pessoa’s old haunts, was a fine spot to take in Lisbon’s literary past.